TURBOTAX® ONLINE AFFILIATE REVENUE SHARE AGREEMENT

 “Intuit Content” shall mean the promotional material and information relating to the Intuit Services in the form made available by Intuit through the Affiliate Information Site for Company's publication on the Company Site to promote the Intuit Services.

-“Intuit Marks” shall mean TurboTax┬« OnlineSM, EasyStep┬« and any other Intuit trademarks or service marks that Intuit makes available to Company on the Affiliate Information Site.
+“Intuit Marks” shall mean TurboTax® OnlineSM, QuickBooks® and any other Intuit trademarks or service marks that Intuit makes available to Company on the Affiliate Information Site.

 “Intuit Services” shall mean any of Intuit's web-based TurboTax branded federal and state income tax preparation services and electronic filing services accessible via the Intuit Site.
 The Intuit Services are available from approximately January 15 to October 15 of each year.

-“Intuit Site” shall mean the area of Intuit’s World Wide Web site where the Intuit Services are provided with its main page currently located at www.quicken.com/taxes
+“Intuit Site” shall mean the area of Intuit's World Wide Web site where the Intuit Services are provided with its main page posted by Intuit from time to time at https://turbotax.intuit.com/

 “Link” shall mean a hypertext and/or graphical link from the Company Site to the Intuit Site or from the Intuit Site to the Company Site.